-Under usual circumstances, a Highnam governor can expect to spend between 10 and 20 days a year on governing responsibilities; the top end of this commitment, which equates to about half a day per week in term time, is most relevant to the chair and others with key roles, such as chairs of committees.
-For an inexperienced governor, the commitment will be nearer 10 days a year.
+Under usual circumstances, a Highnam local advisor can expect to spend between 10 and 20 days a year on advisory responsibilities; the top end of this commitment, which equates to about half a day per week in term time, is most relevant to the chair and others with key roles, such as chairs of committees.
+For an inexperienced local advisor, the commitment will be nearer 10 days a year.
 However, there may be periods when the time commitment may increase, for example when recruiting a headteacher.

 Under Section 50 of the Employment Rights Act 1996, if you are employed, then you are entitled to ‘reasonable time off’ to undertake public duties; this includes academy governance.
 ‘Reasonable time off’ is not defined in law, and governors need to negotiate with their employer for time off.

-Expenses: Governors may receive out of pocket expenses incurred as a result of fulfilling their role as governor including incidental expenses, such as travel and childcare, but not loss of earnings.
+Expenses: Local Advisors may receive out of pocket expenses incurred as a result of fulfilling their role as an advisor including incidental expenses, such as travel and childcare, but not loss of earnings.